 Docker is a flexible container storage platform that takes usability into account, which should be expected for a consumer-focused product.
 While you can access and learn Docker for free with the community version, you can also purchase Enterprise subscriptions that come with their own perks.

-Comparing Kubernetes vs. Docker really comes down to comparing Kubernetes to Docker’s Swarm product, which is still in beta.
+Comparing Kubernetes vs. Docker really comes down to comparing Kubernetes to Docker’s Swarm product.
 New subscribers to Docker have immediate access the Swarm features, while legacy versions require a quick toggle switch to turn it on.

 Set Up and Installation

 One of the main complaints users have about Kubernetes is that it uses a different setup for each OS.
 You can use the Kubernetes online resources to help you configure your workspace, but you should also prepare yourself to do plenty of googling to build custom environments that break from the standard implementation.
 Setting Kubernetes up takes a lot of planning, too, as you’ll need to define your nodes before you get started.
 Add to that some manual integrations, and the installation of Kubernetes can feel like a mammoth task.

 Docker Swarm uses the docker CLI to run all portions of its programs.
 With Docker you’ll only need to learn that one set of tools to build your environments and configurations.
-Because the Swarm program runs on your current Docker, there’s almost no setup other than opting into the Swarm beta.
+Because the Swarm program runs on your current Docker, there’s almost no setup other than opting into the Swarm.
 From there, you can build your containers via commands as they arise, in contrast to how Kubernetes requires you to map out your clusters before you even begin.

 Working in the Two Systems

 Kubernetes can run on top of Docker but requires you to know the command line interface (CLI) specifications for both to access your data over the API.
 You must know your docker CLI to navigate within that structure, and then the supplemental Kubernetes CLI, kubectl, to run those programs.
 Have several developers running the containers throughout your network?
 They should become familiar with the Kubernetes CLI if they want to get anything done in those clusters.